TodePond/TodePondDotCom/wikiblogarden/better-computing/worse-computing/artificial-intelligence/readme.md

-# Artificial intelligence
+# What will artificial intelligence do to us?

 Artificial intelligence will continue to drastically shape all of our lives - as much as the internet did, and more.

 It shouldn't be controlled by just 6 to 10 worshipped people at various large tech companies.